 Life Expectancy: Up to 30 years in captivity, depending on the breed

 Armadillo Behavior and Temperament

-Armadillos are not domesticated pets like cuddly ferrets or puppies; they are wild animals that can be challenging to care for.
+Armadillos are not domesticated pets such as cuddly ferrets or puppies; they are wild animals that can be challenging to care for.
 They are often active at night, need a lot of room to roam, deep soil to burrow in, and insects to forage.
 Even a tame armadillo raised in captivity from birth can do some damage to you (or your flooring) with its sharp claws.

 Housing the Armadillo